What Pound Line Is Best For Centerpin Fishing

 What Pound Line Is Best For Trout Fishing

-When I Centerpin fish or float fish for trout I will use a 6-pound line and if I use lures I will often go up to an 8-pound line.
+When I Centerpin fish or float fish for trout, I will use a 6-pound line or stick with my eight pound line and a light leader.

-The 6-pound line is perfect when you pair it with a 3 or 4-pound leader when float fishing.
+I do find that the 6-pound line is perfect when you pair it with a 2 to 4-pound leader when float fishing.

 Buy Your Line Based On Your Maximum Leader Size

-When it comes to what pound line is best for Centerpin fishing, I tell my clients that they shouldn’t buy their Centerpin line based on the size of the fish as most guys do, they should buy their Centerpin line based on the size of their steelhead leaders.
+When it comes to the right pound line, I tell my clients that they shouldn’t buy their Centerpin line based on the size of the fish as most guys do.
+They should buy their Centerpin line based on the size of the leaders required to catch the fish.

-What that means is that if the steelhead in your gin-clear 40-foot wide river are line shy and will only hit your bait when you use a 6-pound test leader, having a 15-pound mainline on your Centerpin reel is a waste of time, and it can even cause more problems than it is good.
+What this means is that if the steelhead in your gin-clear 40-foot wide river is line-shy and will only hit your bait when you use a 6-pound test leader, an 8-pound main line is all you need.

 Anglers fishing on a small river with Centerpin reels

-For more information on the right-sized steelhead leaders, go to my Leaders For Steelhead page but for now, let me explain what I mean.
+For more information on the right-sized steelhead leaders, go to my Leaders For Steelhead page.

-I also find that thicker lines don’t come off the reel as nicely as the thinner lines do.
+• I also find that thicker lines don’t come off the reel as nicely as the thinner lines do because they are stiffer.

 This is thick Centerpin line